fribbels/Fribbels-Epic-7-Optimizer/README.md

   - I don't actually know the cause of this one, but one way to fix it is copying the data/tessdata/eng.traineddata/eng.traineddata file into the system32 path that its looking for

 - If you're having trouble using it on Mac - "The application "FribbelsE7Optimizer" can't be opened":
+  - Right click the app and click Open from the menu
   - Try unzipping the file using Unarchiver from the app store instead of Archive Utility.
 [Example](https://i.imgur.com/y9uGQcH.png)
-  - Try downloading the .dmg file if you were using the zip/app file.
 - If you're having trouble with Bluestacks/unable to resize the screenshots to 1600x900:
   - Windows: See possible Bluestacks workaround [here](https://github.com/fribbels/Fribbels-Epic-7-Optimizer/commit/94b8730e94e6323b278265ab46f6602ed7822c22#r45552268).
   - Mac: Resize to 1600x900 through Bluestacks options, then restart Bluestacks, then click the green button to fullscreen Bluestacks.
 After its fullscreened, screenshots will come out as 1600x900.